 Have you ever had a co-worker who can’t seem to stop complaining?
 It can be frustrating, especially if the complaining gets in the way of your work.

-In this blog, we’ll be discussing how to deal with co-workers who complain a lot and provide tips on how to get them to stop.
+In this blog, we’ll discuss how to deal with co-workers who complain a lot and provide tips on getting them to stop.

 We’ll also discuss 3 types of complainers, how to identify a pattern in their complaints, and how to set boundaries with them.

-So whether you’re seeking guidance on dealing with a complainer yourself, or just wanting to hear about other people’s experiences, read on!
+So whether you’re seeking guidance on dealing with a complainer or want to hear about other people’s experiences, read on!

 3 Types of Complainers